FernRP/FernRPExample/README.md

 ### Depth Shadow

-Use tricks of depth to get sharp shadows
+Use trick of depth to get sharp shadow

 ![](DocAssets/DepthShadow.png)